AIME1995/AIME1995/README.md

 ### Hi there 👋

-**AIME1995/AIME1995** est un ✨ staticien, économiste, data analyste et data scientiste ✨ My GitHub profile.
+**AIME** est un ✨ staticien, économiste, data analyste et data scientiste ✨ My GitHub profile.

 - Here are some ideas to get you started: